khanh101/fp/README.md

 ## How to handle higher-order functions

-I haven't implemented it yet, but the ideal is as follows
+I haven't implemented it yet, but the idea is as follows
 - Assign each function to an integer
 - builtin `(apply x y)`
     - evaluate `x`, get an integer